Facebook iconHow To Build an UI for LLM with Gradio - F22 Labs

 A. Installing Gradio

-Before we begin, make sure you should have Python installed on our system.
+Gradio installation assumes a working Python environment, ensuring the focus remains on interface logic rather than setup complexity on our system.
 Download the latest version from the official Python website.
 Once installed, open the terminal or command prompt and run the following command to install Gradio.

 pip install gradio